7megaumka7/AI-steganography-detection/README.md

 - Delete unnecessary files to save storage

 ## **Using the Detection Script**

+Make sure to manually edit the code, especially the part with the condition coefficent, cause it really varies based on the training proccess.

 Once the model is trained, run the detect.py script:

 `python detect.py`

 Input: Enter the image path when prompted.

 Output: The script will classify the image as either:

 🛑 Steganography Detected

 ✅ Clean Image